-After annual meeting minutes have been approved (as determined by the company’s bylaws), a business should keep the original executed copy in a safe place along with other corporate records such as bylaws, articles of incorporation, and resolutions.
-A business should keep its minutes for at least seven years, and make them available to members of the corporation (e.g., shareholders, directors, and officers) who make a “reasonable request” to review them.
-There is no requirement to file annual stockholder meeting minutes with the state or other government agency.
+After annual meeting minutes have been approved (as determined by the company’s bylaws), a business should keep the original executed copy in a safe place along with other corporate records such as bylaws, Articles of Incorporation, and resolutions.
+A business should keep its minutes for at least seven years, and make them available to members of the corporation (e.g., shareholders, directors, and officers) who make a reasonable request to review them.
+There is no requirement to file annual stockholder meeting minutes with the state or other government agencies.

-There are two main (and very BIG) reasons to abide by the rules to sustain the corporate veil:
+There are two main reasons to abide by the rules to sustain the corporate veil:

-Another way “piercing the corporate veil” by failing to keep annual meeting minutes in a business’s corporate records can hurt its owners is that the IRS could consider shareholders to be operating as a partnership or as individuals rather than a corporation.
+- Maintain a Favorable Tax Rate – Another way piercing the corporate veil by failing to keep annual meeting minutes in a business’s corporate records can hurt its owners is that the IRS could consider shareholders to be operating as a partnership or as individuals rather than a corporation.
 As such, it might impose an individual tax rate, which might be higher than the corporate tax rate, on the owners.

 Many online resources exist where you can find samples and templates of annual general meeting minutes.
 CorpNet has an easy-to-use annual meeting minutes template for corporations, which can be used to establish the time and place the corporation’s annual meetings will be held.
 An LLC could even use the basic template for its annual meeting minutes by making some changes to the template content after it’s in Word form, so it reflects wording relative to an LLC rather than a corporation.